JGerFuentes/Cybersecurity-Portfolio/Linux/2-User Management/Users and Groups.md

 >
 >    7- **User's shell**: You'll probably see a lot of user's defaulting to bash for their shell.

-> You'll notice */etc/passwd* contains other users.
-Remember that users are really only on the system to run processes with different permissions.
-Sometimes we want to run processes with pre-determined permissions.
+> You'll notice ***/etc/passwd*** contains other users. **Remember that users are really only on the system to run processes with different permissions.** Sometimes we want to run processes with pre-determined permissions.

->Also should note that you can edit the /etc/passwd file by hand if you want to add users and modify information with the **vipw** tool.
+> Also should note that you can **edit** the ***/etc/passwd*** file by hand if you want to add users and modify information with the **vipw** tool.

 ### User authentication file
-The */etc/shadow* file is used to store information about user authentication.
+The ***/etc/shadow*** file is used to store information about user authentication.
 It requires superuser read permissions.
 ```
 $ sudo cat /etc/shadow
 ```
-You'll notice that it looks very similar to the contents of /etc/passwd, however in the password field you'll see an encrypted password.
+You'll notice that it looks very similar to the contents of ***/etc/passwd***, however in the password field you'll see an encrypted password.
 The fields are separated by colons as followed:
 >    1- **Username**
 >
 >    2- **Encrypted password**